shidel/FDI/README.md

 There are basically four methods using FDI to install [FreeDOS](http://freedos.org).

-* The Big USB or Slim USB stick
+* The FULL USB or LITE USB stick
   * All supported virtual machines
   * Many modern computers
 * Bootable CD-ROM